-The financial statements have been prepared on the historical cost basis, except for financial instruments that are measured at fair value, and certain property, plant and equipment that were revalued in 1997.
+The financial statements have been prepared on the historical cost basis, except for financial instruments that are measured at fair value.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.
 More details on the fair value measurements of financial instruments are given in note 20.

-The financial statements are presented in Sterling, which is the functional currency of the Company and Group.
+The financial statements are presented in sterling, which is the functional currency of the Company and Group.
 All values are rounded to the nearest million pounds (£m) unless otherwise indicated.